NicholasTMS/TT6L_G4_Requirements_Project/SRS.md

 ## Purpose

-> This Software Requirements Specification (SRS) defines the functional
-> and non-functional requirements for the Campus Wellness Portal to be
-> developed by Multimedia University (MMU).
-The primary purpose of this
-> document is to provide a complete and consistent reference for all
-> stakeholders ---including developers, testers, designers, and
-> evaluators ---throughout the system development lifecycle.
+This Software Requirements Specification (SRS) defines the functional and non functional requirements for the Campus Wellness Portal to be developed by Multimedia University (MMU).
+The primary purpose of this document is to provide a complete and consistent reference for all stakeholders - including developers, testers, designers, and evaluators - throughout the system development lifecycle.

->
-> This system aims to address the fragmentation and inefficiency
-> currently experienced by students when accessing wellness-related
-> services such as medical bookings, counselling sessions, and fitness
-> activities.
-By introducing a centralized and integrated digital
-> platform, the Campus Wellness Portal will unify service scheduling,
-> enhance user experience through personalized wellness insights, and
-> ensure secure access via MMU's Single Sign-On (SSO).
->
+This system aims to address the fragmentation and inefficiency currently experienced by students when accessing wellness-related services such as medical bookings, counselling sessions, and fitness activities.
+By introducing a centralized and integrated digital platform, the Campus Wellness Portal will unify service scheduling, enhance user experience through personalized wellness insights, and ensure secure access via MMU's Single Sign-On (SSO).

-> The specification of these requirements ensures that the resulting
-> software aligns with MMU's strategic goal of promoting holistic
-> student well-being and preventive care, while adhering to
-> internationally recognized standards outlined in ISO/IEC/IEEE
+The specification of these requirements ensures that the resulting software aligns with MMU's strategic goal of promoting holistic student well-being and preventive care, while adhering to internationally recognized standards outlined in ISO/IEC/IEEE 29148:2018.
-> 29148:2018.

 ## Scope

-> This document defines the scope of the Campus Wellness Portal (CWP), a
-> software platform developed to centralize and streamline student
-> access to health, counselling, and fitness services at Multimedia
-> University (MMU).
->
-> The CWP provides an integrated interface that connects with existing
-> university infrastructure, including the CLiC Health and Counselling
-> modules, the MMU Online Portal (Single Sign-On via OAuth 2.0), and the
-> Campus Fitness Centre's scheduling systems.
-Designed for
-> cross-platform use on desktop and mobile devices, the portal empowers
-> users to manage wellness activities from a unified, responsive
-> dashboard.
->
-> The system's core functionality is driven by real student feedback and
-> prioritization, ensuring alignment with authentic wellness needs and
-> digital service expectations.
->
-> The primary users of the CWP are MMU students.
-System administrators
-> act as secondary users, overseeing appointment visibility and basic
-> edits within the scheduling modules.
->
-> In-scope features include:
->
-> • Secure SSO authentication via the MMU Online Portal
->
-> • Booking of medical appointments via CLiC Health
->
-> • Counselling session scheduling and history access through CLiC
-> Counselling
->
-> • Real-time slot visibility for both health and counselling
-> appointments
->
-> • Booking and cancellation of fitness classes via the Campus Fitness
-> Centre
->
-> • Goal tracking modules for hydration, sleep, and physical activity
->
-> • AI-generated wellness recommendations based on user data
->
-> • Notifications and reminders via push and in-app alerts
->
-> • Responsive web-based user interface, accessible across platforms
->
-> Out-of-scope for this development phase:
->
-> • Payment handling for services
->
-> • Emergency or crisis medical features (e.g., ambulance requests)
->
-> • Real-time chat with medical or counselling staff
->
-> • Full administrative dashboards beyond appointments viewing/editing
+This document defines the scope of the Campus Wellness Portal (CWP), a software platform developed to centralize and streamline student access to health, counselling, and fitness services at Multimedia University (MMU).

+The CWP provides an integrated interface that connects with existing university infrastructure, including the CLiC Health and Counselling modules, the MMU Online Portal (Single Sign-On via OAuth 2.0), and the Campus Fitness Centre's scheduling systems.
+Designed for cross-platform use on desktop and mobile devices, the portal empowers users to manage wellness activities from a unified, responsive dashboard.

+The system's core functionality is driven by real student feedback and prioritization, ensuring alignment with authentic wellness needs and digital service expectations.

+The primary users of the CWP are MMU students.
+System administrators act as secondary users, overseeing appointment visibility and basic edits within the scheduling modules.

+In-scope features include:

+• Secure SSO authentication via the MMU Online Portal

+• Booking of medical appointments via CLiC Health

+• Counselling session scheduling and history access through CLiC Counselling

+• Real-time slot visibility for both health and counselling appointments

+• Booking and cancellation of fitness classes via the Campus Fitness Centre

+• Goal tracking modules for hydration, sleep, and physical activity

+• AI-generated wellness recommendations based on user data

+• Notifications and reminders via push and in-app alerts

+• Responsive web-based user interface, accessible across platforms

+Out-of-scope for this development phase:

+• Payment handling for services

+• Emergency or crisis medical features (e.g., ambulance requests)

+• Real-time chat with medical or counselling staff

+• Full administrative dashboards beyond appointments viewing/editing

 ## Product Overview